What-a-stupid-username/MRPNN/README.md

 	|11.8|No|Meet strange behavior|
 - Glfw3 and GLEW if you want to compile with GUI
 - x64 Ubuntu or Windows
-- Nvidia GPU that support sm_75 or sm_86
+- Nvidia GPU that supports sm_75 or sm_86

-**If the render result is strange and incorrect, try to use CUDA 11.0 and disable `RTX30XX` option no matter what card you are using.
+**If the render result is strange and incorrect, try to use CUDA 11.0 and disable the `RTX30XX` option no matter what card you are using.
 If you know why this happened, please help us fix it!**
-Test with Geforce RTX2000 series, RTX3000 series, Quadro A5000 GPU.
+Test with Geforce RTX2000 series, RTX3000 series, and Quadro A5000 GPU.

 ### To build on Linux:
 - Install CUDA 11.x.
 - Unzip 'tools/curand include.rar' into your cuda include directory.
-- Run CMake to generate project, use `-T cuda=<PATH/TO/CUDA/toolkit>` to select cuda version.
+- Run CMake to generate the project, and use `-T cuda=<PATH/TO/CUDA/toolkit>` to select a cuda version.
-- If you are using RTX30 series, enable the `RTX30XX` option.
+- If you are using the RTX3000 series (or another sm_86 card), enable the `RTX30XX` option.
-- Enable `RPNN` option if you want to compare with it.
+- Enable the `RPNN` option if you want to compare with it.
 - Compile your project, it may stuck for a while.
-- Linux currently don't support build with GUI.
+- Linux currently doesn't support build with GUI.

 ### To build on Windows:
 - Install CUDA 11.x.
 - Install glew and glfw3 if you need GUI support.
-(Remember to install x64 version)
+(Remember to install the x64 version)
-- Run CMake to generate project, use `-T cuda=<PATH/TO/CUDA/toolkit>` to select cuda version.
+- Run CMake to generate the project, and use `-T cuda=<PATH/TO/CUDA/toolkit>` to select a cuda version.
 - If you are using CUDA 11.0~11.3, you may also need to have MSVC v14.25 and using `-T version=14.25`.
-- If you are using RTX30 series, enable the `RTX30XX` option.
+- If you are using the RTX3000 series, enable the `RTX30XX` option.
-- Enable `RPNN` option if you want to compare with it.
+- Enable the `RPNN` option if you want to compare with it.
 - Check the `GUI` option if needed.
 - Compile your project, it may stuck for a while.